Chicago woman is 2nd US patient with new virus from China

 “There is no need for the general public to change their behavior in any way.”

-AP writers Alan Fram in Washington, Carla K. Johnson in Seattle and Ed White in Detroit contributed to this report.
+AP writers Carla K. Johnson in Seattle, Alan Fram in Washington and Ed White in Detroit contributed to this report.

 The Associated Press Health and Science Department receives support from the Howard Hughes Medical Institute’s Department of Science Education.
 The AP is solely responsible for all content.